SizedSkyDiver8/Northwind/README.md

     ```
    dotnet run
     ```
-4. If step 3 doesnt work run this command:
+4. If step 3 doesnt work run this command and return to step 3:
     ```
    dotnet dev-certs https --trust
     ```